 The visual impact of The Packard Magazine forcibly overshadowed its excellent editorial content, punctuated by a return of some of the old humor.
 “Sedans may come, limousines may go, coupes roll on forever,” the editors said in the Twenties.
 But in “the zest of the Open Road, the Open Car beats all comers.”
 In 1928. when twenty-three 800-horsepower U.S. Navy planes were completing a quarter million miles of maneuvers at Guantanamo Bay, Cuba, the editors quipped: “The well-known Packard script is flying overhead to the tune of 200,000 total horsepower.”

-Alas with the Great Depression, hard times had come to America’s greatest luxury car.
+Alas with the Great Depression, hard times came to America’s greatest luxury car.
 Time and money were now fast running out for Packard’s superlative magazine.
-It almost seemed as if Volume X, Number 1—the last issue, summer 1931—was the appropriatse curtain call.
+It almost seemed as if Volume X, Number 1—the last issue, summer 1931—was the appropriate curtain call.
 It contained the final chapter of H.F.
 Olmsted’s history of Packard.

 Olmsted himself provided the valediction: “With its new Twin Six recently announced, Packard bids fair to continue its stride to even greater heights.
 Already the enthusiastic reception which has greeted it world-wide indicates that the new Packard may fittingly take its place in the annals of Company achievement.”
 That was the famous Packard Twelve.
 And it did.